avtools-io/itu-r-468-weighting/README.md

 This project consists of a sole function named `r468`.
 Which can be found in `weighting/filter.py`.

-The function `r468(f, kHz="1kHz")` takes a frequency value and returns a weighted dB value.
+The function `r468(f, kHz)` takes a frequency value and returns a weighted dB value.
 For weightening, the [ITU-R BS.468-4](https://www.itu.int/rec/R-REC-BS.468-4-198607-I/en) standard is followed.

 The math for this is taken from Wikipedia (as of 2019-08-08):